Questions destroyed with answers!

 Q: Where do you buy all of your pieces?

-A: I rarely ever purchase new sets -- let alone follow the instructions and assemble them -- which means I buy almost all of my parts specifically "on demand" from www.bricklink.com, or once in a blue yonder I'll dodge the obnoxious tourists at Rockefeller Plaza and get a cup or two of the Pick-a-Bricks.
+A: I rarely ever purchase new sets — let alone follow the instructions and assemble them — which means I buy almost all of my parts specifically “on demand” from www.bricklink.com, or once in a blue moon I’ll dodge the obnoxious tourists at Rockefeller Plaza and get a cup or two of the Pick-a-Bricks.
+Also, it’s a little known fact, but official LEGO Stores can sell you an entire bulk box of one particular type.
+When you go to the LEGO Stores, you’ll see each color/type stored in a clear drawer; these are refilled by bulk boxes sent from the manufacturer.
+You can call your store and pay with credit card over the phone, and request a certain amount of bulk boxes for $70 a piece.
+For instance, when I built my giant NES controller, I ordered about six boxes of light grey bricks; 1×4 and 2×4.